Much has been written about the importance of getting enough sleep, and when you’re a new Mum, you’ll take whatever shut-eye you can get!

 Jersey maternity and nursing sets are next level comfort for new mamas.
 The Lilou Long Sleeve Loungewear Set has a crossover v-neckline with a modesty panel for feeding, and comes in a fitted legging style.

-If you live in your active wear, you may prefer the Fleur Short Sleeve PJ Lounge Set.
+If you love a more traditional pyjama, you may prefer the Fleur Short Sleeve PJ Lounge Set.
 This comfortable rayon jersey set has a crossover v-neckline in the top, and a high waist with adjustable elastic in the pant.

-Finally, for those who love a good old tracksuit, the Fosette Nursing Lounge PJ Set has taken the comfort you’d expect from a lounge set, and added in access for easy feeding.
+For those that live in active wear, then the Diore 'Mama Made' PJ Short Set has taken the comfort you’d expect from a lounge set, and added in access for easy feeding.

 One of our best sellers, the Moselle Chemise is a soft cotton blend chemise with adjustable shoulder straps, removable padded cups and a gorgeous lace trim.
 Available with a matching robe in selected colours, the Moselle Chemise is a firm favourite among our Queen Bee mamas.